 1932: Alfred Staples purchases 130 acres from the Haney estate.
 He builds a cabin, wooden ladders and wooden bridges, and begins to promote the site as a tourist attraction with guided tours of the ancient caves.
 Calling himself the “Man of Nature”, he’s a one-man travelling billboard for the Caves.
 By feats of daring and endurance — such as crossing the ice of Nottawasaga Bay to Christian Island and walking from Collingwood to Chicago, he attracts attention and publicizes the Scenic Caves.

-1948: Staple’s daughter Catherine and her husband Archie McArthur puchased the Scenic Caves property from Mr. Staples.
+1948: Staple’s daughter Catherine and her husband Archie McArthur purchased the Scenic Caves property from Mr. Staples.
 In the ensuing years the McArthurs erect hand railings, bridges and safety features and work at the Caves on a full-time basis during the summer months.
-As the business grews each year, the McArthur’s begin to hire students to run tours through the trails,
+As the business grows each year, the McArthur’s begin to hire students to run tours through the trails.

 1955: Archie and Catherine McArthur purchase another 40 acres, opening up another set of caves.
 During the next 25 years, the McArthurs expand the amenities, building the gift shop, providing parking, and further establish the Caves as an area attraction.

 1962: The volume of tourists grows too large to be accommodated by a tour guide.
 The trails through the caves are marked with arrows and signs so visitors can hike on their own with a small history handbook on the Scenic Caves.